codes-org/codes/src/network-workloads/README_synthetic.txt

 traffic: 1 for uniform random traffic, 2 for nearest group traffic and 3 for nearest neighbor traffic.

-sampling-interval: if time-stepped series sampling is turned on, this parameter can be used to configure the sampling interval.
+sampling-interval: this parameter can be used to configure the sampling interval.

-sampling-end-time: if time-stepped series sampling is turned on, this parameter can be used to configure end time.
+sampling-end-time: this parameter can be used to configure end time.

 lp-io-dir: generates network traffic information on dragonfly terminals and routers.
 Here is information on individual files: